-It was like the movie “Groundhog Day,” as the Ocracoke Island varsity baseball team tried to get off the island five times last week to get to the first round of the East 1A baseball playoffs.
+It seemed like the movie “Groundhog Day” as the Ocracoke Island varsity baseball team tried to get off the island five times last week to get to the first round of the East 1A baseball playoffs.

 “We kept getting cancelled over and over again,” quipped head coach Jim McClain at the Silver Lake ferry terminal, as both Pamlico Sound ferries were cancelled for the fifth straight time on May 12.
 “We’re going to be ready for the next ferry that leaves this island and see what happens after that.”